apparebit/js-junction/packages/oddjob/README.md

 > Letting you focus on the flying circus!

-This package provides an assortment of utility functions for transforming strings.
+This package provides an assortment of utility functions for signalling errors, formatting human-readable messages, and transforming strings.

 --------------------------------------------------------------------------------